ONLYOFFICE/docspace-api-sdk-typescript/docs/FilesFilesApi.md

 const apiInstance = new FilesFilesApi(configuration);

-let folderId: number; //The folder ID to create the text or HTML file. (default to undefined) let createTextOrHtmlFile: CreateTextOrHtmlFile; //The parameters for creating an HTML or text file. (optional)
+let folderId: number; //The folder ID to create the text or HTML file. (default to undefined) let createTextOrHtmlFile: CreateTextOrHtmlFile; //The parameters for creating an HTML or text file.

 const { status, data } = await apiInstance.createHtmlFile(
     folderId,